Random Walking with AI

 This document is essentially me grappling with my future.
 My ego probably biases the analysis to overestimate my importance in the world, so that is something to note.

-The ability changed this year.
+While my first year PhD classes increased in difficulty, the models advanced faster.
 Any frontier model could solve 95% of my Theoretical Statistics problem sets.
-I assume an LLM could have received an A on the Applied projects, too, but this is more subjective.
+I assume an AI could have received an A on the Applied projects, too, but this is more subjective.
 The effect was tangible.
-I suspect our first year cohort spent much less time discussing problems together compared to previous cohorts[1].
-Much to the joy of TA’s, office hours were much less busy.
+I suspect our first year cohort spent much less time discussing problems together compared to previous cohorts[^1].
+Much to the joy of TA’s, office hours were less busy.

-AI has already mastered writing.
+If AI has mastered anything, it has mastered writing.
 People are ambivalent or prefer AI writing to human.
-So, why didn’t I have AI write this[^5]?
+So, why didn’t I let AI write this[^5]?
 It’s because I didn’t know what I wanted to say.
 I had some idea of what this would look like, but I had to do the work to make sure myself.
+I return to this evidence of thought and continue to think.
+Asking AI to do this for me is equivalent to asking for thoughts I currently do not possess.

-[^1] Something I hope to foster next year as a TA. [^2] Like we saw OpenAI do disproving the unit-distance conjecture. [^3] To be honest being a local priest of statistics sounds kind of fun. [^4] Even if progress was stopped at sonnet/GPT4 most tasks could get automated. [^5] Another interesting point Elchanan Mossel made was that the competition of Science has made progress lean to incremental changes instead of larger ones.
-Not only has AI improved on discovering small improvements, so too have humans retreated from being bold to make big ones. [^5] Maybe I did…
+[1] Something I hope to foster next year as a TA as this trend has been documented in other departments.
+[2] Like we saw OpenAI do disproving the unit-distance conjecture.
+[3] Even if progress was stopped at sonnet/GPT4 most tasks could get automated.
+[4] To be honest being a local priest of statistics sounds kind of fun.
+[4] Another interesting point Elchanan Mossel made was that the competition of Science has made progress lean to incremental changes instead of larger ones.
+Not only has AI improved on discovering small improvements, so too have humans retreated from being bold to make big ones.
+[5] Maybe I did…